 The RCD authentication service shall include an "rcd" claim.
 The "rcd" claim must contain a "nam" key value pair and may contain the additional optional key value pairs defined for the "rcd" claim in [draft-ietf-stir-passport-rcd].
 The RCD authentication service shall populate the values of the key value pairs of the "rcd" claim based on information obtained from an authoritative database.

-The RCD authentication service must include an "rcdi" claim if the "rcd" claim directly or indirectly references external resources.
+The RCD authentication service must include an "rcdi" claim if the "rcd" claim directly or indirectly references external resources, or if inclusion of the "rcdi" claim is mandated by the JWTClaimConstraints extension contained in the signing certificate.
 The RCD authentication service may include a "crn" claim.

 If the calling user requests privacy (e.g., the Privacy header field contains a privacy type of "id"), then the RCD authentication service may anonymize the user’s identity in the "rcd" claim, but the remaining claims shall be set as specified in [ATIS-1000074] (specifically, the "orig" claim shall contain the actual calling TN).